5 Healthy Remedies for Earaches

 Garlic is one of the most popular healthy remedies for treating an earache at home.
 Unlike other remedies in this list, garlic can be used topically or orally.
+A garlic head has many garlic cloves, usually from 10 to 12 cloves depending on the size and type of garlic you have bought.
 As a preventative treatment, individuals can eat a clove of garlic each morning to prevent an ear infection.
 This helps because garlic has antimicrobial, antifungal and antibiotic properties.
 It has been used for hundreds of years to treat infections.
 By using it orally, individuals can prevent the infections that cause an earache.

 For a current earache, garlic is an easy option for earache home remedies.
 Put two or three garlic cloves in the oven.
 Add two tablespoons of sesame seed oil or mustard.
 Stir and cook the mixture until it turns slightly brown.
 Then, strain the mixture.
 Use a dropper to apply one or two drops in each ear.

 For an easier option, individuals can peel a clove of garlic.
 Squeeze the clove of garlic above the ear until several drops fall into the ear canal.
 The antibacterial properties of the garlic will immediately start to take effect.

 One of the easiest ways to treat an earache is with heat.
 Using some common household items, individuals can reduce the inflammation in their ear.
 An electric heating pad can be applied to the ear for about 20 minutes.
 If a heating pad is not available, a hot pack or hot water bottle can be used instead.
 Before long, the heat will start to reduce the pain and inflammation within the ear.